-Dr Ross Anthony is the Acting Head of the Centre for Chinese Studies.
+Dr Ross Anthony is the Interim Director of the Centre for Chinese Studies.
 Ross’s research focuses on Chinese politics both domestically and in its relationship with Africa.

 He holds a doctorate from the University of Cambridge funded by the Bill and Melinda Gates foundation and was previously a Mellon Foundation Research Fellow at the Centre for Chinese Studies.